 Focuses on the development, implementation and assessment of appropriate environments and curricula for young children ages 3-8.
 Students prepare to utilize developmentally appropriate practices in a context of family and culturally sensitive care.
 Emphasis is on understanding children's developmental stages and developing appropriate learning opportunities, interactions and environments in the following areas: math, science, technology, language arts and social studies.
+Fifteen hours of observation of children ages birth - age 8 are required.
 (59.4 Lec.
 Hrs.)
+Prerequisite: ECE:158

-ECE:168 Science and Math Activities for Young Children 3.0 cr.
+ECE:168 Science and Math Activities for Young Children

 This course is designed for students in early childhood teacher training.
 Curriculum is presented in a developmental sequence designed to support young children's construction of the concepts and skills essential to a basic understanding of math and science.
 (59.4 Lec.
 Hrs.)
 Prerequisite: ECE:103, ECE:159

-ECE:169 Art and Music Activities for Young Children 3.0 cr.
+ECE:169 Art and Music Activities for Young Children

 This course is designed to introduce students to a variety of media suitable for use with the young child.
 Emphasis will be placed on personal involvement in creative activities including creative movement, music, art and games that can be used with an integrated curriculum approach.
 (59.4 Lec.
 Hrs.)
+Prerequisite: ECE:159

-ECE:170 Child Growth and Development 3.0 cr.
+ECE:170 Child Growth and Development